ITU-BDSA23-GROUP10/Chirp/docs/report.md

 The Onion Architecture provides a clear separation of concerns and upholds the Dependency Inversion Principle by keeping every layer unaware of the layer above itself.
 This layered approach facilitates testability by decoupled components, so each can be tested in isolation.
 The architecture hereby enables a stronger use of dependency injection to ensure more class are independent from eachother.

 ## Architecture of deployed application
-When a user interacts with the Chirp website, an HTTPS request is sent to the Azure server, and any following interactions made are as shown on the diagram below.
+When a user interacts with the Chirp website, a HTTPS request is sent to the Azure server, and any following interactions made are as shown on the diagram below.

 ![Illustration of the _Chirp!_ deployed architecture as UML class diagram.](images/DeployedDiagram1.svg)